blockworks-foundation/mango-explorer/README.md

 This is a bit longer than the Place Order example but only because it performs most of the Place Order code as a setup to create the order so there's an order to cancel.

-The key point is that `cancel_order()` takes an `Order` as a parameter, and that `Order` needs either the `id` or `client_id` property to be set.
-The easiest way to get such an order is from the `OrderBook`, so the code loads the `OrderBook` and then gets the current account's orders from it.
-Then the code cancels it and waits for the transaction to confirm.
+The key point is that `cancel_order()` takes an `Order` as a parameter, and that `Order` needs either the `id` or `client_id` property to be set so the Mango program can find the equivalent order data on-chain.
+The sample code specified 1001 as the `client_id` when the order was instantiated so it's fine for use here.
 ```
 import decimal
 import mango